GDQuest/website/content/docs/guidelines/style-guides/game-art/index.md

 weight = 5
 +++

 This document describes an accessible art style to create game art efficiently.
 This is the style we use in our [Godot tutorials](https://youtu.be/Mc13Z2gboEk).
-It uses flat design to make the sprites read well.
+It uses a flat design to make the sprites read well.

 ![Landscape Platformer](samples/landscape-platformer.svg)